TeamFrozenCodeFTC/IntoTheDeep-Black-Ice/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/blackIce/README.md

 Black Ice is a **Reactive Path Follower** developed by __FTC Team #18535__, Frozen Code.
 It is designed to provide more simple, efficient, effective path following by **predicting real-time, directional braking distance**.
 Unlike traditional path-following libraries that gradually slow the robot down, Black Ice dynamically calculates the optimal braking distance based on the robot’s current speed.
 This allows the robot to maintain full power for as long as possible, only beginning to brake at the precise moment needed.
-By predicting the robot's position in real time, the robot can also navigate curved paths with greater precision, minimizing overshooting.
+By predicting the robot's position in real time, it can also navigate curved paths because it predicts error before it happens.

+Predictive braking feedforward

 and high-speed